 Perhaps some mystery surrounds these texts and the identity of the authors.
 Nevertheless, we hold them as sacred, as inspired and as truly the Word of God.

 One last point: Given the blasphemous book The Da Vinci Code and its promotion of the Gnostic gospels, why were the Gospels of Matthew, Mark, Luke and John included in the canon of the New Testament and no other supposed gospels?
 The simple reasons for their inclusion is as follows: First, the Gospels of Matthew, Mark, Luke and John are rooted in the apostolic tradition and can be attributed to apostolic authorship, as noted above.
 Second, these Gospels are orthodox in their teaching, particularly about the identity and person of Jesus.
 Third, they were used in the Mass and other liturgical functions.
 Fourth, they were accepted by the whole Church, not just by some sect.
 The Gnostic gospels do not fit any of these criteria, and therefore were rejected and condemned by the Church.

 Saunders, Rev. William.
 "Gospel Authorship."
 Arlington Catholic Herald.

 This article is reprinted with permission from Arlington Catholic Herald.

-Father William Saunders is dean of the Notre Dame Graduate School of Christendom College and pastor of Our Lady of Hope Parish in Sterling, Virginia.
+Father William Saunders is pastor of Our Lady of Hope parish in Potomac Falls, Virginia.
+He is dean of the Notre Dame Graduate School of Christendom College.
 The above article is a "Straight Answers" column he wrote for the Arlington Catholic Herald.
-Father Saunders is also the author of Straight Answers, a book based on 100 of his columns and published by Cathedral Press in Baltimore.Copyright © 2006 Arlington Catholic Herald
+Father Saunders is the author of Straight Answers, a book based on 100 of his columns, and Straight Answers II.Copyright © 2006 Arlington Catholic Herald

 back to top